 You might think that more pressure, sneakier tactics or some magical food is the answer, but it’s not.

-The answer to helping your child try new food is in setting up the environment, implementing a systematic method for introducing new food, tracking progress, and building your child’s confidence to tackle any food placed in front of him.
+The answer to helping your child branch out is in setting up the environment, implementing a systematic method for introducing new food, tracking progress, and building your child’s confidence to tackle any food placed in front of him.

-That’s why I wrote my new e-guide, Try New Food: How to Help New Eaters, Picky Eaters and Extreme Picky Eaters Taste, Eat and Like New Food!
+That’s why I wrote my workbook, Try New Food: How to Help Picky Eaters Taste, Eat and Like New Food!

 I know many parents are looking for more guidance in this area.
 This guide not only helps you set up a positive and productive food environment, it takes you, step-by-step through the process of increasing your child’s food variety.

-How to introduce new food, feed, and interact with their child positively is key so you avoid making eating worse.
+How to introduce new foods, feed, and interact with their child positively is key so you avoid making eating worse.

 - Identify which foods to offer

-- Carefully choose new foods to increase your child’s success with them
+- Carefully choose food to increase your child’s success with them

 - Know how to respond when your child tastes a new food

-- Know how to respond when your child refuses a new food
+- Know how to respond when your child refuses food

-- Pick a place where new food trials should happen (hint: NOT where you think)
+- Pick a place where trials should happen (hint: NOT where you think)